Yweb20/Export-Shipment-Data-Analytics/README.md

 Summary folder – containing port summary, status summary, GST summary

-selenium_extracted/extracted_shipments.csv – data extracted via Selenium from the source web portal
+Selenium_extracted_data.csv – data extracted via Selenium from the source web portal

 Note: The Selenium-extracted CSV is separate for clarity; the code is embedded in the Jupyter notebook.